followthedopamine/followthedopamine/README.md

 -->

 I'm a passionate hobbyist programmer with expertise in competitive programming, machine learning, and game development.
-Seeking to make my mark in the thriving NZ video game industry, I'm looking for entry-level opportunities to showcase my skills and drive.
-Let's create something amazing together.